ameeralwafiq/Case-Study-Report-Group-OOTD_Apps/README.md

 ### c) Purpose
 - The three main purpose for our application that reflects the problems arise in the global community:
-  1. To reduce temptation of people to buy new clothes.
+  1. To reduce temptation of people to buy new clothes and promote sustainable practice by using owned clothes more often rather than buying new ones.
-  2. To help people ease their clothes management.
+  2. To help people ease their clothes management and act as ardrobe organiser.
-  3. To further help user keep track of their individual clothes.
+  3. To further help user keep track of their individual clothes and other accessories.

 ### d) Target User
 - There are several specific target users for our applications;
   1. Fashion Designer : The app is suitable for fashion designer to promote their fashions and try new outfits.
   2. Corporate Adults : Adults that need to plan out outfits before their meetings with others can surely use this to organise their outfits to better match their surroundings.
   3. Social Media Influencers : They will use the application to maxiise their outfit usage especially if they are doing thrifting content or second-hand outfit market, this app can be useful to help the create more combination of clothes.
-- Other target users will be the general population ranging from 18 to 60 years old that using Android smartphones.
+- Other target users will be the general population ranging from 18 to 60 years old that using Android smartphones that seeks to a more sustainable environment and organised wardrobe.

 ### e) Preferred Platform
 - The preferred platform for the 'OOTD' application is Android.
 There are several reasons as to why Android is being chosen as the application's platform;
 1. Android boasts a significant share of the global mobile operating system market, making it an ideal platform for a developing application to penetrate the market and compete with similar apps.
 (Source: Mobile Operating System Market Share Worldwide | StatCounter Global Stats. n.d., StatCounter Global Stats.
 Retrieved from https://gs.statcounter.com/os-market-share/mobile/worldwide)
 2. Furthermore, Android offers one of the largest and most active communities for application development.
 This vibrant ecosystem provides developers with access to numerous resources, including tips, step-by-step walkthroughs, and troubleshooting guides, which streamline the development process and simplify debugging.
 (Source: Developer.
 2017, October 21.
 Why is Android Application Development So Popular?
 Medium.
 Retrieved from https://medium.com/@developer45/why-is-android-application-development-so-popular-18159d2d94c6)
+3. Android also haing various price points for their smartphone platofrms, making them a lot ore cost-effectie compared to other platforms.

 ### f) Features & Functionalities
 #### 1. Outfit Saving and Cataloging